resonatehq/quickstart-ts/Step1/Readme.md

 # Quickstart • Step 1 🏴‍☠️

-Build your first Distributed Async Await application using the Resonate SDK, enjoying transparent retries, rate limits, tracing, and metrics.
-Without depending on any platform or infrastructure.
+Explore **Distributed Async Await** with the Resonate SDK.
+This guide walks you throught the basics to create an application showcasing features like transparent retries, rate limits, and tracing—no additional infrastructure needed.

 ## Installation & Running the Application